Property Photos & Pricing

 Day 1: Benvenuto & Chef’s Tasting Dinner

-Arrival & check-in.
+Arrival and check-in.
 Refresh and relax with an aperitivo, a Prosecco toast.
-Read over the contents of your welcome bag including helpful information that will acquaint you with Boston and brochures for you during your stay.
+Read over the contents of your Cooking Vacations’ Welcome Bag including helpful information that will acquaint you with Boston and brochures for you during your stay.

 Later in the evening, enjoy our Chef’s Tasting Dinner with wine included.